15 March - 18 April 2023

 - there are applications or grants relating to the same project concept/purpose from the Swedish Research Council or other funding bodies (from you or another researcher).

-Please state the 1-3 collaboration countries that are relevant for the application.
+List the 1–3 collaboration countries planned for the application.

-No participants from a low income or lower middle income country
+No participant from a least developed country or lower middle income country

-If you are not including a participating researcher from a low or lower middle income country in the project, you must justify this decision.
+If you are not including a participating researcher from a least developed or lower middle income country in the project, you must justify this decision.

 The justification may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11, single line spacing.

 State which of the 17 sustainable development goals (according to Agenda 2030) your project is linked to in particular, or if none of them is relevant.
 Further information is available under the heading ”Follow-up of our funding of development research” at the beginning of the call text.

 Policy markers OpenAid

 State to what extent your project focuses on each policy marker area.
 You can find a link to a description of the policy markers under the heading ”Follow-up of our funding of development research” at the beginning of the call text.